markdown-extended/manifest/mde-manifest.md

 **Typography**
 :   Rules concerning the rendering of typographic writing usages, such as bold
     emphasis or links ; this almost concerns a word, a group of words or an expression.
-    The *typographic* rules are often called "span elements".
+    The *typographic* rules are often called "inline elements".
     See [§§](#C).

 **Structure**